The Apps section allows us to create external apps and connect them to thethings.iO. There are two types of applications:

 - Dashboard.
 We offer dashboards (so you do not have to develop your own app) for your app users.
-In order to create an app of this type you must have the Custom Brand service enabled.
+In order to create an app of this type you must have the White-labeling service enabled.
 Check our pricing if you do not have this feature enabled yet and you want to use it.

 If you have chosen a Dashboard, then you have to specify the sub-domain of the URL that will allow your users to access the dashboard.

 For instance, if the subdomain is dashboard then the access URL will be dashboard.yourdomain.com.
 If you add a new sub-domain, contact us in order to configure it.
 Otherwise, it will not be accessible by your users.

 Once the app has been created, the next step is to configure it.
 You can access the app detail by clicking on the Details button of the app.

 This view is divided in to three sections:

 - Details: this section will contain the name of the app and also the app identifier or appId that will allow you to connect your app with our app's API.

 - Options: this section will show three options if the app's type is Dashboard and only one (edit your app) if it is a normal app.